Smicer12/phase_3_project/README.md

 `employment_industry` - Type of industry respondent is employed in.
 Values are represented as short random character strings.

 `employment_occupation` - Type of occupation of respondent.
 Values are represented as short random character strings.

+***
+### Data processing
+This stage focussed on data cleaning in preparation for analysis.
+This included;
+* Checking for duplicates.
+Duplicated rows and columns were removed
+* Checking for missing values.
+Columns with very high number of missing values were dropped
+* Replacement of categorical variables with numeric values
+* Populating the NULLs/NaNs with suitable substitutes

+***
+### Exploratory Data Analysis